djsnipa1/goofy-eng/docs/install.md

 3. Switch to [library in Apps Script](https://script.google.com/d/1DnC4H7yjqPV2unMZ_nmB-1bDSJT9wQUJ7Wq-ijF4Nc7Fl3qnbT0FkPSr/edit?usp=sharing).
 Sign in to your Google account if required.

-4. Select on the left `General information` and on the right` Create a copy`.
+4. Select on the left `Overview` and on the right` Create a copy`.
 A copy created on your account will open.
 Rename, if necessary (click on the name at the top of the page).

     ![Create a copy](/img/install-step-copy.png)